 In its native habitat in South Africa, Crassula perforata has adapted to meet the demands of living in both harsh full sun and the shadows cast by tall rocks and bushes that grow alongside the diminutive trailing succulent.

 It will handle almost any lighting condition in an indoor setting but will suffer if left without enough light.
 Evidence of this deficiency will be the loss of coloration of the plant’s foliage.

+You don't have to water Crassula perforata often.
 Only water again when the soil is fully dry and not before.
 Following this cycle will help keep the plant from being overwatered.